Skip to content

 Line-numbered unified diff @@ -old,+new @@ headers Patch tools and humans, not LLMs

-Full Rewrite
+Full rewrite

 The model emits exact old_str and new_str; the harness substitutes one for the other.
 Aider and Anthropic's str_replace_based_edit_tool both use this shape.
 Anthropic requires the match to be unique — multiple matches return an error and force the model to expand context (Claude text editor docs).
 Aider treats each unified-diff hunk as a search-replace operation, ignoring line-number headers (Aider unified-diffs).